 This unit is fully online

-This unit uses research into the biological basis of dementia to explores the specific pathology of the more common diseases causing, or associated with, dementia.
+This unit uses research into the biological basis of dementia to explore the specific pathology of the more common diseases causing, or associated with, dementia.
 Students will learn the relationship between the development of pathology in the nervous system and the clinical features of dementia related illnesses including Alzheimer’s disease, frontotemporal dementia and Lewy body dementia.
 The unit will explore how the diseases that cause dementia progress throughout the lifespan, and will explore the current tools and techniques used in diagnosing dementia-related illnesses.

 |Unit name||The Neurobiology of Dementia|

 |Coordinator||Doctor Duncan Sinclair|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).